mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 There are three ways to create a slice, using a "slice literal", the `make` function, or basing on an existing array.

-The most common way to create a slice is with a "slice literal" which creates a slice and its underlying array.
+The most common way to create a slice is with a slice literal which creates a slice and its underlying array.
 These look like an array literals, but without a specified length.
 `mySlice := []int{}` creates a slice with an empty underlying array